stacyyuu/reading-notes/301/class-03.md

 - It does not mutate the original array.
 2. If I want to loop through an array and display each value in JSX, how do I do that in React?
 - You can use the .map() function.
-- You can build collections of elements and include them in JSX using cury braces {}.
+- You can build collections of elements and include them in JSX using curly braces {}.
 3. Each list item needs a unique ____.
 - Key.
 A 'key' is a special string attribute you need to include when creating list of elements.
 - `<li key = >`